christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 - **The Sacarauli** (Sacaraucae, Sakaraulo), or the "Royal Saka".

-All four tribes were R1a-Z93 and were an extended family except the Pasiani/Gasiani who later picked up J2/J1 lineages through intermarriage with the Anatolian and Zagros populations.
+All four tribes were R1a-Z93 and were an extended family except different branched eventually added different lineages through intermarriage with local populations.

 Yuezhi is the same as Asii.
 The Chinese "Yuezhi" is a exonym—a transcription of the Scythian self-designation "Asii" or "Asiani".
 Iranologist W.B.
 Henning proposed that the ancient pronunciation of the Chinese name yue-zhi = Yuezhi (= Kuchan) can be reconstructed as Gu(t)-t'i .
 Thus, Guti (Gutians), a nomadic people who overran southern Mesopotamia when the Akkadian Empire collapsed around 2154 BCE), and Yüe-chih, are equivalent.